William G. Young: Federal judicial service

 Young was first nominated by President Ronald Reagan on September 11, 1984, to the United States District Court for the District of Massachusetts, to a new seat created by 98 Stat.
 333, but the nomination lapsed without a Senate vote.
 Reagan renominated him on March 8, 1985.
 He was confirmed by the United States Senate on April 3, 1985, and received his commission on April 4, 1985.
 He served as chief judge from 1999 to 2005.
-On March 10, 2021, Young advised President Joe Biden that he intended to retire from regular active service on July 1, 2021, and that he would serve as a senior judge thereafter.
-In January 2024, Judge Young blocked the $3.8 billion merger of Spirit Airlines and JetBlue, stating that it would violate the Clayton Act, which “was designed to prevent anticompetitive harms for consumers.”
+On March 10, 2021, Young advised President Joe Biden that he intended to retire from regular active service on July 1, 2021, and would serve as a senior judge thereafter.
+In January 2024, Young blocked the $3.8 billion merger of Spirit Airlines and JetBlue, saying that it would violate the Clayton Act, which "was designed to prevent anticompetitive harms for consumers".
 Ten months later, Spirit Airlines announced plans to file for bankruptcy.
+On May 2, 2026, it ceased operations.

 Notable cases

 Patent cases

-As a federal judge, Young has heard patent cases relating to biotechnology and pharmaceuticals, and also heard computer-related patent cases, including a patent infringement suit by a small company against RealNetworks.
+As a federal judge, Young has heard patent cases relating to biotechnology and pharmaceuticals and also heard computer-related patent cases, including a patent infringement suit by a small company against RealNetworks.
 The jury found that the patents were invalid and the case was affirmed upon appeal.

 Criminal cases

 Young has heard many criminal cases both as a Massachusetts state judge and as a federal judge, including the "Big Dan" rape case, the shoe bomber case, and the Boston Strangler case.

-He was the trial judge in Massachusetts state court for the highly publicized 'Big Dan' rape case which was the inspiration for the movie The Accused starring Jodie Foster.
-He sentenced Richard Reid, better known as the shoe bomber, to 3 life terms plus 110 years in prison.
+He was the trial judge in Massachusetts state court for the highly publicized "Big Dan" rape case which was the inspiration for the movie The Accused.
+He sentenced Richard Reid, better known as the shoe bomber, to three life terms plus 110 years in prison.

 Constitutional law cases

 Singer v.
 City of Newton - drones

 Young heard Singer v.
 City of Newton, the first case in the United States on the constitutionality of state and local regulation of drones (unmanned aerial vehicles).
-Judge Young partially invalidated the city ordinance because it was preempted by Federal Aviation Administration regulations.
+He partially invalidated the city ordinance because it was preempted by Federal Aviation Administration regulations.